 Teeth whitening is quite a simple process.
 Stains on your teeth can be classified as extrinsic and intrinsic.
 Extrinsic stains appear on the surface of your teeth and Intrinsic stains are deeper and appear in the micro-cracks in your enamel and deep down in your dental (lower layers of a tooth).

-Whitening toothpastes may remove some of the extrinsic stains on your teeth but only professional teeth whitening agents like Opalescence can remove the stubborn extrinsic stains and the unsightly intrinsic stains that cause your teeth to look discoloured.
+Whitening toothpaste may remove some of the extrinsic stains on your teeth but only professional teeth whitening agents like Opalescence can remove the stubborn extrinsic stains and the unsightly intrinsic stains that cause your teeth to look discoloured.

 The Opalescence gels that All About Teeth use contain an active whitening ingredient (carbamide peroxide or hydrogen peroxide) that will penetrate your enamel to get to the discoloured molecules beneath.